 Bitcoins do not have any regulating authority, and it is not backed by any commodity.
 Bitcoins have value because people think it should.

 Its price keeps swinging up and down, determined by the trading in the Bitcoin exchanges worldwide.
 The process is same as what happens during company shares and gold trading.

 In the current system, the total number of BTC in supply can only be about 21 million, and the current market supply is approaching 17 million.
-Miners are creating new Bitcoins every minute (or hour), and according to the calculations, last Bitcoin will be mined sometime in 2040.
+Miners are creating new Bitcoins every minute (or hour), and according to the calculations, the last Bitcoin will be mined sometime in 2040.

 It’s all about demand and supply.
-If they are in demand by 2040, the Bitcoin price will touch sky-high because of shortage in supply.
+If they are in demand by 2040, the Bitcoin price will touch sky-high because of a shortage in supply.
 But that won’t be the case if something else takes its place or the system can enable mining more coins.

-As of now, cost of 1 BTC is revolving around USD 10,000 which was at USD 1,000 a year back.
+As of now, the cost of 1 BTC is revolving around USD 10,000 which was at USD 1,000 a year back.
 The currency did almost reach USD 20,000 before falling to current levels.

 Go trading with Bitcoin!

 Bitcoin sounds interesting?
 Do you want to buy some?
 Wait, a whopping ten thousand for a single BTC!
 It’s too high.
 But the thing with Bitcoin is that you can also buy them in fractions.
 Well, that holds true for USD too, but in USD the smallest amount is 0.01.
 And in the Bitcoin system, the lowest tradable amount is 0.00000001.